After vote ends in tie, candidates to draw straws, basically

-PORTLAND, Maine (AP) — A ranked choice ballot where numbers were crunched by a computer ended in a tie in a City Council race, so the contest will be decided with a low-tech solution — basically, drawing straws.
+PORTLAND, Maine — A ranked choice ballot where numbers were crunched by a computer ended in a tie in a City Council race, so the contest will be decided with a low-tech solution — basically, drawing straws.

 The election will be settled in public, in front of Portland City Hall, when lots — something such as random straws — are drawn on Thursday.
 Officials had not decided by Wednesday afternoon what would serve as the lots.